Knysna: Annual events

 Knysna hosts a variety of annual events, which draw local and international visitors alike.
-Such events include the Knysna Oyster Festival in late June and/or early July; the Pink Loerie Mardi Gras and Arts Festival at the end of April and/or beginning of May; the Knysna Speed Festival takes place in the first week of May, the highlight of the week being the Simola Hillclimb, currently sponsored by Jaguar South Africa.
+Such events include the Knysna Oyster Festival in late June and/or early July; the Pink Loerie Mardi Gras and Arts Festival at the end of April and/or beginning of May; the Knysna Speed Festival takes place in the first week of May, the highlight of the week being the Simola Hillclimb.
 The Rastafarian Earth Festival takes place at the end of July, celebrating Rastafarian religion, culture and lifestyle.

 Knysna Oyster Festival

-The Knysna Oyster Festival, held annually in late June/early July, is the town's biggest event.
+The Knysna Oyster Festival, held annually in late June/early July, is the town's oldest event.
 The duration of the festival is ten days.
 It was first held in 1983.
 Approximately 200,000 oysters are consumed over the 10-day period.
 Many sporting activities take place, such as rugby, golf, bowls, squash, cycling and marathons.
 The Knysna Forest Marathon and Half Marathon, as well as the Rotary Cycle Tour, draw many sporting enthusiasts to the town.
 The COVID-19 pandemic deferred the 2020 festival to 2021.

 Knysna Speed Festival

-The best-known hillclimb event in South Africa is held annually in early May during the Knysna Speed Festival, currently known as The Jaguar Simola Hillclimb.
-It is a three-day event, with Classic Car Friday reserved for cars built prior to 1980 and restricted to 60 entries.
+The best-known hillclimb event in South Africa is held annually in early May during the Knysna Speed Festival, currently known as The Simola Hillclimb.
+It is a four-day event, starting with a four day Fan Fest starting on the Thursday prior to the event, before track action starts with Classic Car Friday reserved for cars built prior to 1990 and restricted to 65 entries.
 The King of the Hill Challenge (limited to 84 entries), for unrestricted cars in various classes, takes place over the weekend.
 The Saturday is for practice and pre-qualifying, while Sunday features the "hot" cars taking on final qualifying and the final runs.
 The course length is 1.9 km up Simola Hill.
-It is very fast with the 2016 winning average speed being 200.228 km/h..
-2021 will be the eleventh running of the event which was founded in 2009.
-There was no event in 2013 nor 2020.
+It is very fast with the 2022 winning average speed being 200.228 km/h..
+2024 will be the fourteenth running of the event, which was founded in 2009.
+There was no event in 2013 nor 2020 due to COVID-19.
+Due to COVID-19 restrictions, it ran without spectators in 2021, with limited spectators in 2022 before returning to an unrestricted event in 2023.
+Former World Rally, and two-time World Rallycross, Champion Petter Solberg, former Formula One driver, and Le Mans winner, Mika Salo and five-time Finnish Rally champion Henning Solberg competed in the 2023 event.